 Examples include companies such as Amazon, eBay, Etsy, or Airbnb.
 All of these companies charge a commission per transaction and have sellers offering various products on their platform.

-The biggest challenge in charging a reoccurring subscription is that the platform has to become valuable enough, so that both customers and sellers gain enough benefits from using it.
+The biggest challenge in charging a reoccurring subscription is that the platform has to become valuable enough so that both customers and sellers gain enough benefits from using it.
 You’d need enough users to convince sellers to pay.
 And potential customers won’t sign up if they don’t see immediate benefits by joining you.

 One example of a successful marketplace is LinkedIn’s B2B solutions.
 Here, recruiting companies pay a monthly fee to be able to access the platform and get in contact with potential employees.
 Conversely, customers (in that case employees) can also gain access to LinkedIn’s premium subscription.
 It allows them to directly get in contact with others or access its learning platform for free.

-The thinking behind this model is that your free platform gets the users hooked, which doesn’t leave him a choice but to buy your premium features.
+The thinking behind this model is that your free platform gets the users hooked, which doesn’t leave him or her a choice but to buy your premium features.
 The challenge is to find the right balance between your free and premium features, so that people don’t leave you immediately.